 It's high time I posted about editing on my editing blog, and I might as well start with an FAQ.
 These are some of the questions I'm asked most frequently when people find out that I edit romance and erotica fiction.
 If any of you have questions of your own please feel free to post them in the comments below or Contact Me privately, and I'll try to answer them in my next post in this series.

-2. Are these stories more thrilling to edit than texts in other genres?
+Are erotic stories more thrilling to edit than texts in other genres?

 All that said, I do look at whether any of the story elements take away from the overall eroticism and whether the story would appeal to its intended audience.
 I will sometimes suggest changes to create more evocative imagery or remove elements that break a reader's suspension of disbelief, especially if I am doing structural editing or copy-editing, but also when proofreading if changes can be made at the word level.
 This often leads to the removal of...